Engagement Metrics

 How It Works in FlipLink

 FlipLink's [analytics and insights](/features/analytics-and-insights) dashboard tracks a comprehensive set of engagement metrics for every publication.
 You can view total and unique views, average reading duration, and a page-by-page breakdown of reader activity.
-Heatmaps show which areas of each page attract the most attention.
-The dashboard also segments data by device type, geographic location, and referral source, helping you understand not just how much engagement you receive but where it comes from.
-All data updates in real time so you can assess campaign performance as it unfolds.
+Heatmaps show which areas of each page attract the most attention, while the dashboard segments data by device type, geographic location, and referral source.
+This helps you understand not just how much engagement you receive but where it comes from.
+Data updates in real time so you can assess campaign performance as it unfolds.
+You can also export reports or feed data into external tools through [automation and integrations](/features/automation-and-integrations).

 Ready to Transform